 - 3. Press the SET ACCEL control and release it. - 4.
-Take your foot off the accelerator pedal. - 5.
-The indicator light on the instrument cluster will turn on.
+Take your foot off the accelerator pedal.

 Note:

 - Vehicle speed may vary momentarily when driving up and down a steep hill. - If the vehicle speed increases above the set speed on a downhill, you may want to apply the brakes to reduce the speed. - If the vehicle speed decreases more than 16 km/h (10 mph) below your set speed on an uphill, your speed control will disengage.